Fantomoj

 The whale was to be life-size, I learned, not live.
 Inflatable.
 A life-size whale balloon, essentially.
 I'm not sure I really believed the caller, but I said a definitive yes, anyway.
 In my experience, one does not turn down such invitations (or perhaps more accurately: I don't turn down such invitations).

 It was a former fellow student of mine, Marie Schleef1, who had since begun the directing program at the auspicious Hochschule für Schauspielkunst Ernst Busch, and has since then begun endeavours even more auspicious.
 The directing students there had an intermittent collaboration with the scenic design students at the Universität der Künste Berlin, and Marie had been paired with Maria Frastanli to create one of some dozen scenes, to be scattered around the historicist UdK building on the Hardenbergstraße, with tall, echoing corridors, a landscaped courtyard, and a large atrium.
-Among this stone architecture, the several vignettes were scattered, each representing some kind of ghost of other worlds or ages past (the title 'Fantomoj' is Esperanto for 'ghosts' or 'phantoms'), which Marie in collaboration with Marie Labsch organized into a tour—what in German one can call 'Rundigang', in French one can call 'parcours', and which English doesn't really have a nice word for2.
+Among this stone architecture, the several vignettes were scattered, each representing some kind of ghost of other worlds or ages past (the title 'Fantomoj' is Esperanto for 'ghosts' or 'phantoms'), which Marie in collaboration with Marie Baumgarten organized into a tour—what in German one can call 'Rundigang', in French one can call 'parcours', and which English doesn't really have a nice word for2.
 So my scene created by Marie-Maria was one piece of a puzzle directed by Marie-Marie, and though I performed mostly alone, it was perhaps the largest cast in total I've thus far worked with.

 Roses for the marooned balloon.